 Street junction and at the entrance to High Street West.
 Highway signs are required at the garage junction and in North Street West, North Street East and London Road directing motorists to parking areas including Leicester Road.

-Policy UPP TH3/P1 - Public Information Signage
+Policy 2 - Public Information Signage

-The Plan supports the installation of additional signage in the town.
+The Plan supports the installation of additional pedestrian and parking signage in the town.